nextflow-io/training/docs/nf_customize/04_config.md

 Scopes allow you to quickly configure settings required to deploy a pipeline on different infrastructure using different software management.

-For example, the `executor` scope can be used to provide settings for the deployment of a pipeline on a HPC cluster.
+For example, the `executor` scope can be used to provide settings for the deployment of a pipeline on an HPC cluster.
 Similarly, the `singularity` scope controls how Singularity containers are executed by Nextflow.

 A common scenario is for users to write a custom configuration file specific to running a pipeline on their infrastructure.